MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/maxconcurrentapi-1-identify-computers-that-have-mca-issues.md

 keywords:
 ---

-# Remediating MCA issues, part 1: Identify affected computers
+# Remediating MCA issues, part 1: Identify computers that have MCA issues

 This article discusses how to collect and analyze data to determine whether you have an issue that you can remediate by using the `MaxConcurrentApi` registry entry.
 This kind of issue is also known as an MCA issue.
 This process helps you determine which computers in your infrastructure are affected by this issue.